danielebarbaro/tintoria/README.md

 4. It searches for "BIGLIETTI" buttons with bit.ly URLs
 5. If new tickets are found:
    - Sends an email notification
+   - Sends a Slack notification
    - Caches the found tickets
+6. If no tickets are found:
+   - Sends a status update to Slack
+7. If an error occurs:
+   - Sends an error alert to Slack
+8. If it's night time (between NIGHT_START_HOUR and NIGHT_END_HOUR):
+   - Skips the check
+   - Sends a night mode status to Slack
+   - Schedules next check for NIGHT_END_HOUR
+9. Otherwise:
-6. Waits for a random interval (20-45 minutes)
+   - Waits for a random interval (between MIN_CHECK_INTERVAL and MAX_CHECK_INTERVAL)
-7. Repeats the process
+10. Repeats the process

 ## Cache System